eigerco/uniffi-zcash-lib/README.md

 ## <a href="where-to-find-packages"></a> Where to find my language package ?

-This project provides a [CI pipeline](./.github/workflows/) that automatically publish each language package on the relevant registries.
-We are presently reorganizing the workflow for this part.
+This project provides a [CI pipeline](./.github/workflows/) that automatically publish each language package:

  - Swift: Go to `File > Add Packages ...` and paste this URL into the search bar in the upper right corner of the modal: https://github.com/eigerco/uniffi-swift-pkg/
  - Ruby: published on RubyGems through Github, instructions at [this link](https://github.com/orgs/eigerco/packages/rubygems/zcash)